HarrisClover/RequireCEG/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](LICENSE)  [![Python](https://img.shields.io/badge/Python-3.10%2B-blue.svg)](https://www.python.org)

+## Paper
+Our preprint is available at: https://arxiv.org/abs/2507.14969

 RequireCEG is a neuro‑symbolic collaboration agent that *thinks like an engineer* to automatically generate, elicit, and self‑review software requirements.

 > **🚧 Project Status:** We are currently cleaning up the codebase and will release core components incrementally.
 Stay tuned!